 the information is intended for the purposes of the lender only

 The mortgage valuation is arranged by the lender and the fee will typically be charged alongside other items as part of the total mortgage costs.
 Some lenders include the valuation fee for free as part of the mortgage deal.

-The cost of a mortgage valuation typically ranges from £150 to £1,500, with larger and more unusual properties attracting a higher fee.
+The cost of a mortgage valuation typically ranges from £150 to £1,500, with more expensive properties attracting a higher fee.

-In the event that the mortgage valuation values the property at less than your offer for the property, or the amount you have asked to borrow, you can either dispute the valuation by providing price evidence of similar properties in the area or return to the vendor with a revised offer based on the lender’s valuation.
+In the event that the mortgage valuation values the property at less than is required for the mortgage you need, you can either dispute the valuation by providing sales evidence of similar properties in the area, reduce the amount you wish to borrow or return to the vendor with a revised offer based on the lender’s valuation.

-In contrast to a mortgage valuation, a survey is prepared for the benefit of the buyer.
-It is intended to serve as a health check on the condition of the property and to identify any problems that might affect its value or suitability to the buyer.
+In contrast to a mortgage valuation, a home survey is prepared for the benefit of the buyer.
+It is intended to serve as a health check on the condition of the property and to identify significant problems that might affect its value or suitability to the buyer.

 There are two main professional bodies who provide survey reports:

 Residential Property Surveyors Association (RPSA)